 KINGPIN OF CARE

-Saddleback Memorial offers a spectrum of treatment options for shoulder pain ranging from noninvasive approaches, such as anti-inflammatory medications and physical therapy, to arthroscopic and shoulder replacement surgeries.
+Saddleback Medical Center offers a spectrum of treatment options for shoulder pain ranging from noninvasive approaches, such as anti-inflammatory medications and physical therapy, to arthroscopic and shoulder replacement surgeries.

 “About 85 percent of patients will feel better without surgical intervention, but for patients like Kay who continue to experience persistent pain, surgery is the best way to help them resume their normal daily activities – pain-free,” says Dr. Youderian.